Our Fisher & Paykel Appliance Review

 // Operation

 The buttons make enough sense but we found that the sequence of beeps and boops could be more intuitive.
 We have since become accustomed to its quirks and have no issue with operation.
-When the dishwasher is running the drawer locks, but it can easily be paused (unlocked) by a double knock on the front (Stephen thinks this to be so cool).
+When the dishwasher is running the drawer locks, but it can easily be paused (unlocked) by a double knock on the front (Stephen thinks this is super cool).

 // Noise